Matayos: Name

 The name Matayos is an offshoot of colonial Christian influences.
 Elderly residents recount that the man whose land was transformed into the public forum (baraza) seat of the colonial Chief's, was named Matayo, baptized as such by Italian missionaries of the early 20th century.

 Religion

 A contested base for both the Church Missionary Society and the Roman Catholic Church, Matayos area retains schools and other symbols of the two Christian sects.
 The Catholics run their affairs from the eastern end at Lwanya, while the Anglicans have made Busende to the west their local fiefdom.
 The township is therefore known by its English rendition, as Matayo's market, later turned into Matayos, much in the same sense as Mumias town was derived from Nabongo Mumia's base at Elureko.

-Matayos Sub-County

-Matayos Sub-County is located in Busia County, Kenya.
-As a study area, it offers a diverse range of characteristics that can be valuable for various fields of research.
-Below are some key aspects of Matayos Sub-County that make it a significant study area: